GSA-TTS/identity-handbook/_articles/appdev-feature-flags.md

 [app-s3-secret]: {% link _articles/devops-scripts.md %}#app-s3-secret
 [rails-configuration]: {% link _articles/appdev-secrets-configuration.md %}#configuration-in-rails-apps

-### Enabling a feature flag
+### Rolling out a feature flag

 A new feature flag is expected to be disabled by default in the `production` section of the config.
 You can then enable it in specific deployed environments using [`app-s3-secret`][app-s3-secret].

 Refer to [Environment Descriptions][environment-descriptions] to understand the purpose of each environment, and when it might make sense to enable a feature in that environment.

+The recommended process is:

+1. Enable the feature flag in local development and testing as described in [adding a feature flag](#adding-a-new-feature-flag)
+1. Enable the feature flag in `dev`
+  - This environment is primarily used by internal team members for testing, which limits the impact and risk of less stable features.
+1. Enable the feature flag in `int` and/or `staging`
+  - The `int` environment has a wider usage base, including partners testing and developing their integrations, and those accessing the partner portal.
+This has tradeoffs in that it increases potential impact, but also offers a better test prior to deploying a feature to prod.
-Typically, the `dev` environment is the first deployed environment where a feature is enabled, since this environment is used exclusively by internal team members for testing, which limits the impact and risk for unstable code behaving unexpectedly.
-Similarly, enabling a feature in `staging` can be beneficial before enabling in `prod` when a feature involves an integration with a third-party vendor, since the `staging` environment is configured to integrate with live endpoints and is therefore more realistic to what a production user will experience.
+  - `staging` is similar to `dev` in that it is very low traffic, but it can be useful to use when the feature involves an integration with a third-party vendor.
+The `staging` environment is configured to integrate with live endpoints and is therefore more realistic to what a production user will experience.
+1. Enable the feature flag in `prod`

-Before enabling a feature flag in the `prod` environment, make sure that the feature is enabled in continuous integration (CI) tests, to increase confidence that there are no bugs in the code.
+  - Before enabling a feature flag in the `prod` environment, make sure that the feature is enabled in continuous integration (CI) tests, to increase confidence that there are no bugs in the code.

 [app-s3-secret]: {% link _articles/devops-scripts.md %}#app-s3-secret
 [environment-descriptions]: {% link _articles/sandboxes-and-staging-environments.md %}